pblack/docs/content/setting-up-a-site/hugo-menus.md

 #### Non Content

-You can also add menus that are related to a specific peice of content, by specifying them in your config file, like this example taken from the hugo documentation.
+You can also add menus that are related to a specific piece of content, by specifying them in your config file, like this example taken from the Hugo documentation.

 ```toml
 [[menu.main]]